OperationCode/resources_api/CONTRIBUTING.md

 free to ask for help; everyone is a beginner at first :smile_cat:!

 **This guide assumes that you have some at least some familiarity with submitting a pull request on Github.
-If you don't, that's ok too though.
+If you don't, that's ok too.
 Simply start by reading Github's own user documentation on how to fork a repository, and make your own edits.
 That documentation is [here](https://help.github.com/articles/about-pull-requests/) and